Nyxll/shadowrun-gm/docs/MCP-TOOLS-REFERENCE.md

 - Spell focus/fetish bonuses (if applicable)
 - Spell roll with successes
 - Drain calculation and resistance
+- Sustained spell tracking (if spell has duration "Sustained")
 - Detailed summary

+**Sustained Spells:**
+When a spell with duration "Sustained" is successfully cast, the system automatically:
+1. Creates modifiers in the `character_modifiers` table for spell effects
+2. Tracks the spell as sustained by the caster
+3. Applies a -2 dice pool penalty per sustained spell to ALL actions
+4. Allows the caster to drop sustained spells at any time

+**Sustained Spell Examples:**
+- **Armor**: Adds armor rating to target (Impact and Ballistic)
+- **Increase Attribute**: Boosts an attribute temporarily
+- **Levitate**: Allows target to fly
+- **Invisibility**: Makes target invisible

+**Sustaining Penalty:**
+- Each sustained spell: -2 dice from ALL dice pools
+- Cumulative: 3 sustained spells = -6 dice penalty
+- Applies to combat, spellcasting, skills, everything
+- Penalty removed when spell is dropped

 **IMPORTANT: Magic Pool Split**